Navigation

 1. Container

-• A clickable element (usually a button) that triggers scrolling to the top
+• Clickable element (usually button) triggering scroll to top

-• Often positioned as a floating element on desktop and mobile
+• Positioned as floating element on desktop and mobile

 1. Icon (Optional)